jaimelias/xy-scale/README.md

 This repository provides utilities for scaling and preparing datasets in JavaScript, with a primary focus on data preprocessing for machine learning applications.
 The main functionality includes scaling numerical and categorical data and splitting datasets into training and testing sets.

-The primary functions, `parseTrainingDataset` and `parseProductionDataset`, offer a flexible and modular approach to data handling, allowing users to define custom scaling approaches, weighting of features, and specific parsing rules for features and labels.
+The primary functions, `parseTrainingXY` and `parseProductionX`, offer a flexible and modular approach to data handling, allowing users to define custom scaling approaches, weighting of features, and specific parsing rules for features and labels.

 ---